-Cisco Catalyst 9100 Access Points (Figure 6) prepare your network for the future of supporting, and going beyond, Wi-Fi 6.
+Cisco Catalyst 9100 Access Points (Figure 7) prepare your network for the future of supporting, and going beyond, Wi-Fi 6/6E.

-With the ability to handle increased mobile traffic, as well as support IoT at scale, Cisco’s first Wi-Fi 6 access points have superior RF innovations and will expand wireless access with intelligence to provide a secure, reliable, high-quality wireless experience for all networks.
+With the ability to handle increased mobile traffic, as well as support IoT at scale, Cisco’s first Wi-Fi 6/6E access points will expand wireless access with intelligence to provide a secure, reliable, high-quality wireless experience for all networks.

 Key benefits of Catalyst 9100 Access Points:

-- Bandwidth: More applications are able to run at speeds up to four times faster than 802.11ac.
+● Bandwidth: More applications can run at speeds up to four times faster than 802.11ac.
 With Spectrum Intelligence and interference and rogue detection, you can be sure that your network is clear of any issues that could hinder a seamless connection.

-- Supports both PoE+ and PoE: The Catalyst 9100 Access Points have a 15.4W PoE mode for efficiency and rarely exceed 30W.
-If that does happen, Multigigabit provides Universal Power over Ethernet (Cisco UPOE®).
+● Support for both PoE+ and PoE: The Catalyst 9100 Access Points have a 15.4W PoE mode for efficiency and rarely exceed 30W.
+If that does happen, Multigigabit provides Universal Power over Ethernet (Cisco UPOE).

-- Customizable with a programmable RF ASIC: The Catalyst 9120 and 9130 Series Access Points have a custom RF ASIC and provide real-time analytics, which, when combined with Cisco DNA Assurance, allows you to gain RF intelligence and visibility that can be analyzed and used to run your network more efficiently.
+● Customizable with a programmable RF ASIC: The Catalyst 9120, 9130 and 9124 Series Access Points have a custom RF ASIC and provide real-time analytics, which, when combined with Cisco DNA Center’s assurance capabilities allow you to gain RF intelligence and visibility that can be analyzed and used to run your network more efficiently.
 The custom RF ASIC also has a dedicated third radio that is automatically enabled during high density scenarios.
 This goes along with delivering other features such as RF interference mitigation and rogue detection.

 Cisco Catalyst 9105 Series Access Points: A solution for small to medium-sized organizations, the sleek Cisco Catalyst 9105 Series Access Points provide Cisco cutting-edge features at a lower price point.
 The access points support the Wi-Fi 6 (802.11ax) standard and offer two distinct mounting options (ceiling and wall), allowing for optimal organizational flexibility.